memfault/interrupt/_posts/2019-11-20-cortex-m-fault-debug.md

 What if we are trying to debug an issue that is **not** easy to reproduce?
 Even if we have a debugger attached, useful state may be overwritten before we have a chance to halt the debugger and take a look.

-The first thing we can do is to programatically trigger a breakpoint when the system faults:
+The first thing we can do is to programmatically trigger a breakpoint when the system faults:

 ```c
 // NOTE: If you are using CMSIS, the registers can also be